Stan Rawlinson dog behaviourist. Explains why the Staffordshire Bull Terrier has been wrongly accused. Staffies make great family dogs

 They were trusted so much that It was common to see an injured fighting dog covered in blood, taken back home in the same pram as the newest babies.
 These men around Britain and in particular the Staffordshire area started to show their dogs and set out requirements for their configuration.

 They worked tirelessly to get the breed pure and its behaviour to humans solid.
 In 1935, exactly one hundred years after the Humane Act made baiting and dog fighting illegal, the SBT became officially recognised as a pedigree by the Kennel Club of Great Britain.
-Though I do not own a Staffie, I am into gundogs, It does not stop me admiring the breed.
+Though I do not own a Staffie, I am into gundogs, It does not stop me from admiring the breed.
 However, I would strongly recommend looking at my training aid called The Jingler when initially training this breed.

 Bad Name: So why has the breed got such a bad name with regard to human aggression?